Atmosphere/atmosphere-play/README.md

 ## Atmosphere for Play!

 This project brings the [Atmosphere Framework](https://github.com/Atmosphere/atmosphere) to the [Play!](http://www.playframework.com/) Framework.
-It support ALL Atmosphere's module like Runtime, Jersey and Socket.IO.
+It support ALL Atmosphere's modules like Runtime, Jersey and Socket.IO.

 ## WebSockets, Server Side Events, Streaming and Long-Polling transparently supported!